H-b8/js-style-guide/README.md

   - Boolean variables should begin with `is`.
 For example, `isRetro` reads as "is retro(grade) true?"

 ## Quotation Marks
-- Besides template literals and JSON test bodies, **single quotes** are used throughout JS code.
+- **Single quotes** are used throughout JS code, with the acception of
+  - Template literals
+  - JSON test bodies
+  - Strings containing an apostrophe or single quotes

 ## Conditionals